 In a Health Issues episode, Executive Director of the UP-Resilience Institute Dr. Mahar Lagmay highlights the importance of data integrity; because we can use data as a basis for policymaking and policy decisions.
 Then, this is the first guiding principle for effective disaster risk reduction.
 According to Dr. Lagmay, the second principle is to use the data to make anticipatory plans and actions, not at the last minute, to address problems.
 This is what Dr. Jomar Rabajante, Dean of the UP Los Baños Graduate School, does to help the public.
 Moreover, he and his group have created epidemiological and socioeconomics models and provided strategies and recommendations for all sectors.
 Their work has been recognized by economists, financial people, and other decision-makers.

 Meanwhile, for Prof. Peter Cayton, an associate professor of the School of Statistics in UP Diliman, the correct way of collecting, validating, and presenting data is to respect the people behind the numbers.
 Cayton is instrumental in crunching statistics and aiding the Department of Health in managing the COVID-19 data.
-Accordingly, he criticized the DOH in terms of missing data, discrepancies between different sources, and sudden changes.
+Accordingly, he criticized the DOH regarding missing data, discrepancies between different sources, and sudden changes.

 Effective Ways To Fight COVID-19